 We use the following cookies on our site:

-Photos or video taken at our events may be used in publications such as brochures, newsletters, magazines, and video presentations.
-Such photos or videos may also be used electronically in online publications, our websites, e-mails, social networking sites such as Facebook or Twitter, or in other electronic forms of media.
-If you are pictured and would like us to discontinue using the photo, please contact us at Keri [at] solutionsjournalism.org.
+Photos or video taken at our events may be used in publications such as brochures, newsletters, magazines and video presentations.
+Such photos or videos may also be used electronically in online publications, our websites, emails, social networking sites such as Facebook or Twitter, or in other electronic forms of media.
+If you are pictured and would like us to discontinue using the photo, please contact Ambika Samarthya-Howard.

-Our web servers use log files which include IP addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks in order to analyze trends, administer the site, collect broad demographic information for aggregate use.
-We utilizes a third party vendor, Google Analytics, to assist in collecting and analyzing such data.
+Our web servers use log files, which include IP addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks in order to analyze trends, administer the site and collect broad demographic information for aggregate use.
+We utilize a third-party vendor, Google Analytics, to assist in collecting and analyzing such data.
 For more information about how Google collects and processes data when you visit websites or use apps that use Google technologies, please see www.google.com/policies/privacy/partners.